respondcreate/django-versatileimagefield/docs/writing_custom_sizers_and_filters.rst

 argument is the attribute you want to make the Sizer available at and the second is the ``SizedImage`` subclass.

 Filters are just as easy.
-Here's how the ``InvertImage`` filter is registered (see the highlighted line at bottom of the following code block for the relevant bit):
+Here's how the ``InvertImage`` filter is registered (see the highlighted lines in the following code block for the relevant bits):

 .. code-block:: python
-    :emphasize-lines: 30
+    :emphasize-lines: 6,28

     import StringIO